smartdevicelink/sdl_java_suite/utils/generator/README.md

 package com.smartdevicelink.protocol.enums;
 ```

-Each Struct or Function class should be stored as a single script file in the folder named `com/smartdevicelink/proxy/rpc` and the name of the script file should be equal to the value from the `"name"` attribute of `<struct>` or `<function>` (followed by additional suffix `Response` if the `"messagetype"` attribute is set to `response`) followed by the extension `.java`.
+Each Struct or Function class should be stored as a single script file in the folder named `com/smartdevicelink/proxy/rpc` and the name of the script file should be equal to the value from the `"name"` attribute of `<struct>` or `<function>` (followed by additional suffix `Response` if the `"name"` doesn't end with it and the `"messagetype"` attribute is set to `response`) followed by the extension `.java`.

 Example:
 ```shell script